 Introduction #

-This document provides step by step guide to installing Deepfactor Mutating Admission Controller Webhook via helm charts.
+This document provides instructions for installing Deepfactor Mutating admission controller using helm charts.
 Please ensure you have the required prerequisites for installing the Deepfactor webhook specified in the following article.

 Prerequisites for installing Deepfactor Mutating Admission webhook